plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Keeping it in mind can save you headaches.

-Including non-RequireJS scripts in a Diazo theme
+Including non-RequireJS Scripts In A Diazo Theme
 ------------------------------------------------

 We have already described how to add resources to the legacy bundle.